-Ghaziabad assault case: Twitter India head moves Karnataka HC challenging police notice
+Ghaziabad assault case: No coercive action should be taken against Twitter India head, says HC

 “You could not remove certain tweets even after you were asked to by authorities,” the notice said “You understand Indian laws and are bound to follow them.”

-This was the second notice sent after Maheshwari had said he would be available via video call.
+This was the second notice sent to Maheshwari after he had said he would be available via video call after the first summons on June 17.

+Maheshwari told the High Court that he had informed the police that he is in Bengaluru and cannot travel to Uttar Pradesh.
+“Even Supreme Court has said that statement can be recorded through VC.
+But the police officer wants my personal presence there.”

+The Twitter India head said the basic question before the court was summons issued under Section 41A of CrPC.
+“Just two days before issuing this notice they issued me a notice under Section 160 [of CrPc] calling me as a witness,” he told the court.

 The police have claimed that the tweets and videos on the assault of the man were “an attempt to destroy communal harmony”.

-Note: (Corrections and clarifications: This story was edited after Twitter clarified that the company has challenged the police notice for questioning and not sought anticipatory bail.)